jeancochrane/chano4mayor/README.md

 We want a mayor like Chance.

 Not convinced that Chance should be the next mayor of Chicago?
-[Check out the site](https://chano4mayor.com/) to read why we think you should change your mind, or [let us know](https://twitter.com/chano4mayor2k19) who you think should run against Rahm in 2019.
+[Check out the site](https://chano4mayor.com/) to read why we think you should change your mind, or [let us know](https://twitter.com/chano4mayor2k19) who you think should run in 2019.

 ## Twitter bot